 So, what to make of it all?
 What works best and what doesn’t work?
 Researchers have studied this question by determining exactly how much the abs are activated during various exercises with various equipment.
 We’ve reviewed the studies—and there are a lot of them.
 Now, we reveal the best ab exercises, and the worst, and the pretty good.

 • Rectus Abdominis is the front wall of banded muscle.
-(Fun fact: The number of bands can vary with genetics, so not everyone has a six-pack of three upper bands on each side.)
+(Fun fact: The number of bands can vary with genetics, so not everyone has a six-pack of three upper bands on each side.
+Some have a four-pack, some have an eight- or even 10-pack.)
 The main function of the rectus abs is to move your ribcage towards your pelvis.
 Though the rectus abs are all one muscle (technically, two: left and right), they are frequently divided into upper and lower in regards to exercises.

 • Obliques (exterior and interior) are on the sides of your abdomen; the exterior attaches higher than the interior.
 Obliques work with the rectus abs to move your ribcage towards your pelvis, but their primary function is bending your torso towards one side or the other and rotating your torso.